Where this fits

 Some people do not need more persuasion.
 They need a cleaner explanation of how the system actually hangs together.

-The route shell exists now, but the actual FAQ set should be built from the highest-friction real questions: fit, method, support level, route choice, and what is or is not promised.
-This should not turn into a junk drawer for every stray thought.
+The useful FAQ set focuses on the highest-friction real questions: fit, method, support level, route choice, and what is or is not promised.

 Next move

 FAQ exists to reduce friction, not to become a substitute for taking action.
-The page should improve clarity and then send people forward into the right part of the system.
+The page improves clarity and then sends people forward into the right part of the system.